mat2k89/Decay-Chains/3 - Extensions.md

 So far we've looked at alpha decay, beta decay and electron capture.
 However, there are many more decay modes possible.
 You can find a list of decay modes in the section "List of Decay Modes" [here](https://en.wikipedia.org/wiki/Radioactive_decay).
 Note that some of these decay modes will be difficult to implement.

-For isntance, spontaneous fission is when a nucleus splits through fission, which will cause the creation of a different pair of duaghter isomers each time (along with a nubmer of neutrons).
+For instance, spontaneous fission is when a nucleus splits through fission, which will cause the creation of a different pair of daughter isomers each time (along with a number of neutrons).
 This process would require more data to model than you have access to.
 As a result, don't worry if you can't model all decay modes.

 ## Activity 3C - Splitting Chains

 Some isomers will have multiple decay modes.
 For instance, Cf $^{245}$ will decay via electron capture 64% of the time, and alpha decay 36% of time. can you adapt your code so it can model this splitting of the decay chain?

 Note that, particularly for the more exotic isomers, the data for the splitting may contain some uncertainty as the isomers are difficult to  produce and study.
-For instance ```dec-102_No_259.end``` reports a decay mode of ```A=75.00%, EC=25.00%, SF LT 10.00% ```, meaning the isomer decays by alpha decay apporximately 75% of the time, electron capture approximately 25% of the time and spontaneous fission less than 10% of the time.
+For instance ```dec-102_No_259.end``` reports a decay mode of ```A=75.00%, EC=25.00%, SF LT 10.00% ```, meaning the isomer decays by alpha decay approximately 75% of the time, electron capture approximately 25% of the time and spontaneous fission less than 10% of the time.
 Your code will either have to have a way to either approximate these uncertainties, or ignore the isomer.

 ## Activity 3D - Power and Energy

 As each isomer decays it will release energy.
-This energy may be carried away in a nubmer of different particles released in the decay.
+This energy may be carried away in a number of different particles released in the decay.
 These particles or radiation may be in addition to the main decay mode particle.

 The endf dataset has this data for many (but not all) isomers in the section labelled ```Energy Balance```.
 The power released through each of these types of particles from the decay of Isomer $X$ may be written as: